 The highest priority in the following weeks is to solve some of the issues that have already been found in the real usage of the workflow with respect to the verification phase.
 The staged rollout process follows, and the primary goal besides having the software components tested, are to have a detailed account of all the problems that may arise in this phase and mitigate them.
 The Early Adopter teams have an important contribution to give in order to improve the process where needed.

-Another important point is to have full coverage, redundancy and more then one deployment scenario of all components both of EMI and IGE, as well as to have staged rollout managers for missing major middleware stacks; UNICORE and Globus.
-The objective is to have a minimum of two Early Adopter teams per component.
+Another important point is to have full coverage and redundancy of all components both of EMI and IGE, as well as to have staged rollout managers for missing major middleware stacks; UNICORE and Globus.